 While some programs have been doing it for decades, others are fast up and comers.
 With every new theatre program, comes the opportunity for interest in the performing arts to multiply.

-So with this in mind, given the amount of annual research we do at OnStage into college theatre programs, we wanted to find the best in each state.
-Using a criteria consisting of tuition, facilities, academic rigorousness, performing opportunities, career support, location, among others, across all degrees both undergraduate and graduate, here are our picks for the best programs in each state of this great nation.
+So with this in mind, given the amount of annual research we do at OnStage Blog in college theatre programs, we wanted to find the best in each state.
+Using criteria consisting of tuition, facilities, academic rigorousness, performing opportunities, career support, location, among others here are our picks for the best undergraduate programs in each state of this great nation.

 Alabama: Auburn University - Auburn, AL